Terra Rubra

-Terra Rubra is a historic home and plantation located near Keysville, Carroll County, Maryland, United States.
+Terra Rubra is a historic home and plantation located near Keysville, Carroll County, Maryland.
 It was the birth site of Francis Scott Key in 1779.
 The present Federal-style house was built in the 1850s after the Key residence had become badly deteriorated.
-The original house was built in the 1770s by Francis Key for his son, John Ross Key, father of Francis Scott Key.
+The original house was built in the 1770s by Francis Key for his son John Ross Key, father of Francis Scott Key.

 It was listed on the National Register of Historic Places in 1978.